k-buffum/fork_practice/readme.md

 # Git repository exercise

-This is repository that we'll practice cloning and forking from.
+This is the repository that we'll practice cloning and forking from.

+This is Katlyn's forked version of the HW repository.